Scribblenauts Unmasked: A Crisis of Imagination: History

 After the one-shot's pitch, Antone told Elder to pitch a limited comic series also based on Scribblenauts, which became A Crisis of Imagination.
 Elder told American news website IGN that due to his prior work on StarCraft: Frontline and Mail Order Ninja, A Crisis of Imagination was in his "comfort zone".
 Elder also stated that the biggest issue with writing the comic was trying to "balanc[e] the different tones and 'reality rules'" of Scribblenauts and DC Comics.
-In 2013, Elder told the Canadian comic book-focused website Comic Book Resources that he actively plays Remix and Unmasked: A DC Comics Adventure to keep himself "immersed in the unique feel of [the game's] world".
+In 2013, Elder told the Canadian comic book-focused website Comic Book Resources that he actively played Remix and Unmasked: A DC Comics Adventure to keep himself "immersed in the unique feel of [the game's] world".

-The first issue of A Crisis of Imagination released in early December 2013 and the last was released in mid-September 2014.
+The first issue of A Crisis of Imagination was released in early December 2013 and the last was released in mid-September 2014.
 A collection featuring all 9 issues was released in February 2015.